sparkflows/sparkflows-docs/docs/aws/admin-guide/planning.rst

 Planning Guide
 =================

-This document describes details to help you plan on deploying and using Fire Insights on AWS.
+This document serves as a detailed guide to help you plan on deploying and using Fire Insights on AWS.

 Installation
 --------

-Fire Insights is installed on an EC2 machine.
-It can also be installed in AWS Fargete or AWS EKS.
-The jobs fired by the users would be able to access and process data on S3, HDFS, Redshift, Kinesis.

-Compute connections can be created in Fire Insights for it to connect to AWS EMR, AWS Glue.
+Fire Insights can be installed on a standalone EC2 machine,  AWS Fargate or AWS EKS.
+The jobs triggered by the users would be able to access and process data stored in S3, HDFS, Redshift, Kinesis and other EC2 storage.
+Compute connections can also be created in Fire Insights to connect to AWS EMR, AWS Glue.

 Costs
 -----

-The main costs involved when using Fire Insights are around the EMR cluster.
-EMR cluster has master nodes and workflow nodes.
+The main costs incurred when using Fire Insights is the cost of running the EMR cluster which has master nodes and workflow nodes.

-Pricing for EMR can be found here: https://aws.amazon.com/emr/pricing/

 The more processing capacity needed, the larger should be the size of the EMR cluster.

+Pricing details for EMR can be found here: https://aws.amazon.com/emr/pricing/

-Fire Insights can also run Machine Learning Modeling jobs onto SageMaker.
-If this is used, there would be a cost associated with using AWS SageMaker.
-Amazon SageMaker Pricing details are here: https://aws.amazon.com/sagemaker/pricing/
+Fire Insights can also run Machine Learning jobs onto SageMaker.
+There would be some additional costs associated with using AWS SageMaker.

+Pricing details for AWS SageMaker can be found here: https://aws.amazon.com/sagemaker/pricing/

 Sizing
 ------

 AWS EMR cluster normally starts with a minimum of 1 master node and 2 worker nodes.

-We recommend using at least 16GB machines for the master and worker nodes.
+It is recommended to use machines with at least 16GB of space for the master and worker nodes.

-As your data volume and the number of concurrent users increases, we recommend increasing the size of the EMR cluster.
-Memory for the worker nodes can be increased from16 GB to 32GB to 64GB to 512GB.
-Since Apache Spark has the ability to use as much memory you provide, it's a good idea to give it more memory.

-The same goes for the number of disks and scores.
+As the size of data and the number of concurrent users increases, it is recommended to increase the size of EMR cluster accordingly.
+Memory for the worker nodes can be increased from a minimum of 16GB to a maximum of 512GB.
+Since Apache Spark can use the additional memory to process faster and more efficiently, it is ideal to increase the memory base on the compute load.
+The same holds true for the number of disks and scores.